mikrasilnikov/torr/README.md

 comparable with uTorrent by download and upload speeds.
 Sure there is no way a ZIO application on top of the JVM can compete with native binary in CPU efficiency.
 The way to solve this problem is to make application scalable across multiple CPU cores.
-As it turned out, this approach lead to speeds that are not only comparable but surpassing uTorrent's performance in some cases (see benchmarks).
+As it turned out, this approach lead to speeds that are not only comparable but surpassing uTorrent's performance (see benchmarks).

 Torr implements only basic features of Bittorrent protocol.
 It does not support [DHT](http://bittorrent.org/beps/bep_0005.html), [PEX](http://bittorrent.org/beps/bep_0011.html), [uTP](https://www.bittorrent.org/beps/bep_0029.html) and other extensions.
 Implementing these goes out of scope of this project.
 Therefore, it is not supposed to replace any of the existing clients that are able to find peers without a tracker and feature internal bandwidth management.

-The project has been completed.
+The project is now completed.
 The client works.
 Here is how it looks in action:

 ## Building